nkpremices/Banka/README.md

 All the created API endpoints are documented and available [here](https://banka-heroku.herokuapp.com/docs/v1/)

 ### 3. Under development
-* Two latest endpoints for v1
+* v2 : Api implementation with database

 ## Project structure